-Board Chairman Sharon Bulova made the announcement after the board’s closed session on Tuesday afternoon.
-The decision was made sooner than expected, as officials thought the county would need to appoint an acting executive while they completed their search.
+Board Chairman Sharon Bulova made the announcement after the board’s closed session on Tuesday afternoon. , as officials thought the county would need to appoint an acting executive while they completed their search.

 Long will run the day-to-day operations of the largest local government in the Washington Metro area.
 He will serve the 1 million residents of Fairfax County, who range from the former vice president of the U.S. to immigrants from El Salvador, India and the Middle East.

 He will oversee a $6.7 billion budget.
 That's a budget larger than four states.
 His bosses are the 10-members of the Board of Supervisors, seven Democrats and three Republicans.